collective/volto-hydra/README.md

 onEditChange(initialData, handleEditChange);
 ```

-#### Enable Managing Blocks directly on your frontend
+### Level 4: Enable Managing Blocks directly on your frontend

-You will add data attributes to your rendered block html so hydra knows where they are on the page and it
-will automatically handle click events and show a quanta toolbar when selecting a block.

 TODO: not implemented yet

+If you completed level 2 & 3 and made blocks clickable and enabled live updates then the editor will automatically gain the management of blocks on the frontend using the quanta toolbar
+- Add blocks (TODO)
+- remove blocks (TODO)
+- drag and drop blocks (TODO)
+- cut, copy and paste blocks (TODO)

+You will still need to edit the blocks themselves via the sidebar

-#### Enable Editing blocks inplace
+### Level 5: Enable Editing blocks text and images inplace

+TODO: not implemented yet

 You will add data attributes to where a blocks text is editable and subscribe to ```onBlockFieldChanged``` events to handle fine grained
 changes to text being edited such as turning text bold or creating a link.
 Hydra will notice where you have indicated a block field can
 be clicked on and will automatically make it inplace editable handling shortcuts, typing and selections for you.

-TODO: not implemented yet

-### Deploy your frontend

-Use netlify or similar and make your frontend public and then let us know by creating a ticket and we will advertise your frontend
-on https://hydra.pretagov.com for others to test.

-But be sure to subscribe to the project so you can keep your frontend updated with changes to the hydra api as more
-capabilities are added.
-If there are bugs lets us know.

-TODO: more integrations will be added below as the [Hydra GSoC project progresses](https://github.com/orgs/collective/projects/3/views/4)